canonical/ubuntu-core-docs/docs/en/image/custom-images.md

 WARNING: model has base "core18" but some snaps ("hello", "hello-world") require "core" as base as well, for compatibility it was added implicitly, adding "core" explicitly is recommended
 ```

-As with when building a stock image, you can now use the image to boot either
+As with when building a reference image, you can now use the image to boot either
 real or virtual hardware.
 See [Building the
 image](image-building.md#building-with-ubuntu-image) for more details.